ratibor78/srvstatus/README.md

       "service"
     ]
 ```
-After that use this for creating you nice and pretty Grafana dashboards.
+That's all, now we can create nice and pretty Grafana dashboards of system services with alerting.

 Good luck.